almamun76/almamun76/README.md

 With the help of the skills acquired from that TOT course, video tutorials of different youtube channels and various tutorial websites, I developed a dynamic website for Sherpur Government College (www.sherpurgovtcollege.edu.bd) in 2017 and Sribordi Govt.
 College, Sherpur (www.sribordicollege.gov.bd) in 2019.
 Complete raw php has been used in the backend of that website.
 Till the 1st quarter of 2022, features like online result processing system, online admission system, online MCQ test application etc. have been added to the website.

+I am currently receiving training on "Backend API development with Python" from the Study Mart online platform.

 Skills: C / C++ / HTML / CSS / JavaScript / Bootstrap / JQuery / PHP / MySql / Laravel / Python / Django / MS Word / MS Excel / MS Poer Point

 - 🔭 I’m currently working on Sherpur Govt.
 College, Sherpur